texmacs/gsoc/docs/FAQ.md

 + Q: Where to submit a Pull Request?

   A: [texmacs](https://github.com/texmacs/texmacs) and [plugins](https://github.com/texmacs/plugins) are preferred.
-And once it is accepted, I will commit the changes with a silent mention (without the annoying @) of your github nickname.
+And once it is accepted, we will commit the changes with your full name.

++ Q: Why not use C++ standard library?

+  A: GNU TeXmacs is twenty years old at least.
+There are many great and "legacy" code.